jovian-od/fulminant/README.md

 Nordic law agency for incorporating in the best way possible.

 7 *exceptional* minds, to work in a horizontal team under @jovian-od

+Not a single lab will have nothing on us, bleed on the edge, maybe even dry.
+But always, always.
+Bleed.

 ##Immediate future